 The essay must be typed in Microsoft Word Portrait format on letter size, 8.5 x 11 inch, with 1-inch margins on each side.
 Arial, Times New Roman, or Georgia 12 pt. are the only fonts that may be used.
 A header (last name, first name, middle initial) should be included on each page in the top right corner.
 All application materials must be submitted electronically.

 - Scholarship Amounts: Two 1st Place Scholarships in the amount of $1,000 and two 2nd Place Scholarships in the amount of $500 each will be awarded annually at the discretion of the organization.
 There is a three-year maximum limit for awards per student.

-- Distribution: Two scholarships (1st Place: $1,000, and 2nd Place: $500) will be awarded for students at Associate Degree Institutions.
-Two scholarships (1st Place: $1,000, and 2nd Place: $500) will be awarded for students at a baccalaureate/graduate – degree institutions.
+- Distribution: Two scholarships (1St Place: $1,000 and 2nd Place: $500) will be awarded for students at associate-degree institutions.
+Two scholarships (1st Place: $1,000 and 2nd Place: $500) will be awarded for students at a baccalaureate/graduate – degree institutions.
 Each recipient must be enrolled at a different school.
 Awards will be announced at the June Region 3 Business meeting with the awards made after the recipient’s fall enrollment is verified.